The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-MOHELA, also known as the Missouri Higher Education Loan Authority, is a student loan servicer that administers both federal and private student loans.
-MOHELA has been a student loan servicer for more than 30 years, and its contract with the federal government was recently renewed until 2022.
+The Missouri Higher Education Loan Authority, or MOHELA, is a student loan servicer that administers both federal and private student loans.
+MOHELA has been a student loan servicer for more than 30 years, and it has served as the main servicer of student loans in the Public Service Loan Forgiveness (PSLF) program since July of 2022.

 What is MOHELA?

-MOHELA isn’t a student loan lender itself; instead, it takes care of administrative tasks for the U.S. Department of Education or other lenders.
+MOHELA isn’t a student loan lender itself; instead, it takes care of administrative tasks for the U.S. Department of Education and some private lenders.
 If you have student loans through MOHELA, this is the company that you’ll make payments to every month.
 If you need to apply for deferment or forbearance or change your payment plan, you’ll apply through MOHELA.

 MOHELA offers a variety of payment methods.
 You can sign up for automatic payments, which will be deducted from your bank account on roughly the same date every month.
 If you have federal student loans, you’ll receive a 0.25 percent interest rate deduction by signing up for autopay.

 Borrowers can also make manual online payments every month, but they will not be eligible for the 0.25 percent interest rate discount.
 You can also pay over the phone via 888-866-4352 toll-free nationwide or via 636-532-0600 if you’re abroad.

 If your bank has a bill pay feature, you can have it send payments directly to MOHELA.
 This can take several days to process, so be sure to give yourself some leeway before the due date.

 You can also mail a check or money order to MOHELA.
 For both the bill pay and the direct check option, make sure to write your 10-digit account number on the check.
 This will ensure that the payment is credited correctly to your account.